 Investigations in the USA and Europe have highlighted those airworthiness authorities' problems with unacceptable parts in the aviation industry.
-Investigations by the CAA of New Zealand have also shown that the New Zealand industry is not immune to the problems of unacceptable parts.
+Investigations by CAA New Zealand have also shown that the New Zealand industry is not immune to the problems of unacceptable parts.